 How about Hollywood?
 Well, Michael Douglas has revealed in interviews that strangers have told him that his Gordon Gekko character was why they got a job on Wall Street.
 Alec Baldwin has likewise had strangers tell him that his seminal Glengarry Glen Ross scene was why they got into sales.

 The “sell me this pen” scene in this Martin Scorsese movie is about creating a sense of urgency in your clients.
-It’s also curt and outlandish, but hey, this is Hollywood portraying the decadent 1980s.
+It’s most quoted line: “The only thing standing between you and your goal is the @%!$& story you keep telling yourself as to why you can't achieve it,” encourages sales teams to be ferocious and relentless.
+It’s also curt and outlandish, but hey, this is Hollywood portraying the decadent 1980s New York stockbroker lifestyle.

-Willy Loman is one of those fictional characters we don’t necessarily adore as much as other characters we’ve grown up with, such as superheroes, sitcom stars, and so on.
-However, Loman pops up so often in our conversations and in pop culture that we feel we know him.
-Less a stereotype, more an archetype, he embodies the downtrodden and defeated (note how his last name sounds like “low man”).
-Delusional and suicidal, he ultimately shows us a truth that is exactly the opposite of what he tells his sons.
-That is, through him we learn that being popular and having contacts might be help you succeed as a salesperson, but these certainly aren’t the key to happiness.
+Dustin Hoffman won a Golden Globe for his performance as Loman in the 1985 film adaptation of this 1949 play by Arthur Miller.
+Less a stereotype and more an archetype, he embodies the downtrodden and defeated (note how his last name sounds like “low man”).
+Delusional and suicidal, he ultimately shows us a truth that’s exactly the opposite of what he tells his sons — that while being popular and liked might help you succeed as a salesperson, these certainly aren’t the key to true happiness.